G8LOL/G8LOL/README.md

 </p>

 ### Current Projects
-- Scraping DoD, twitter, and reddit for defense contracts isssued to publically traded companies
+- Scraper for various forums to look for information on publicly traded companies
-- Advanced ML-based quant model for combining volumetric and institutional trading with TA and FA aspects (competing with rentech)
+- Deep learning using torch for financial time series
+- Minecraft stuff
+- Other stuff

+### Future Projects
-- Advanced & modern neural net framework in Java to replace any existing ones
+- A more verbose neural net framework in Java for both machine/deep learning
-- Recommendation algo from scratch to analyze behavioral output based on stimuli
+- Recommendation algo for fun
-- Stealth Aerospace Engineering startup
-- Stealth mobile app development in c#
+- Mobile app in c# maybe?
-- Modular decentralized p2p botnet in C++ with PoolParty for research purposes
+- Custom JVM distribution

 ### Conact me
 - N/A